 Keep in mind that Missouri gives plaintiffs a maximum of five years to file any type of personal injury lawsuit.
 If you fail to file your case before this statute of limitations runs out, you may have very little chance of ever bringing it to trial.

-4. What Kinds of Damages Can You Request?
+4. What Kinds Of Damages Can You Request?

 Missouri follows the principle of pure comparative fault, meaning that the plaintiff may only receive compensation for the percentage of liability assigned to the defendant.
 Depending on the situation, you may seek compensation for medical/therapy bills, lost wages, inability to earn income, and (if a loved one died due to the sports injury) funeral expenses.